ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 ```typescript
 this.on('manager', 'pluginDeactivated', (profile: Profile) => { ... })
 ```
-Emitted when a plugin have been deactivated, either with `deactivatePlugin` or `toggleActive`.
+Emitted when a plugin has been deactivated, either with `deactivatePlugin` or `toggleActive`.

 > If the plugin was already deactivated, the event won't be triggered.

 ## Constructor
-Create a new instance of `PluginManager`.
+Used to create a new instance of `PluginManager`.
 You can specify the profile of the manager to extend the default one.

 _The property `name` of the profile must be `manager`._